 - could end up with serious complications such as pneumonia and brain damage.

-The best way to protect your baby from whooping cough is to take them for their free immunisations when they’re 6 weeks, 3 months and 5 months old.
+The best way to protect your baby from whooping cough is to get your free immunisation between 28 and 38 weeks of pregnancy and take your baby for their free immunisations when they’re 6 weeks, 3 months and 5 months old.

 When it’s infectious

-People with whooping cough are infectious from six days after exposure to the bacteria, when symptoms are like a normal cold, to three weeks after the “whooping” cough begins – unless they are treated with antibiotics
+People with whooping cough are infectious from 6 days after exposure to the bacteria, when symptoms are like a normal cold, to 3 weeks after the ‘whooping’ cough begins – unless they are treated with antibiotics

 Many babies catch whooping cough from their older siblings or parents – often before they’re old enough to be vaccinated.